gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/templates/stm32f.md

 ## Overview

 STM provides a large range of Cortex-M micro-controllers, grouped in several families.
-The GNU ARM Eclipse plug-ins provide support for F0, F1, F2, F3 and F4.
+The GNU MCU Eclipse plug-ins provide support for F0, F1, F2, F3 and F4.
 Since all templates share common characteristics, the examples shown here will refer only to the F4 family.

 ## Create a new project